convisoappsec/conviso-docs/docs/integrations/azure-pipelines-cli.md

 Before proceeding, we recommend reading the following [guide](../guides/code-review-strategies) to understand the different strategies/approaches for deploying Code Review.

 After choosing the strategy used to send deploys to Code Review, it is possible to create a specific Pipeline for this action as well as integrate with other existing pipelines.
-The requirements for executing this functionality are the settings of the ```CONVISO_API_KEY``` variables (previously set in the desired pipeline variables) and the ```CONVISO_PROJECT_CODE``` variable (identified as the Project Key at Conviso Platform) that can be defined in each of the pipelines.
+The requirements for executing this functionality are the settings of the ```FLOW_API_KEY``` variables (previously set in the desired pipeline variables) and the ```FLOW_PROJECT_CODE``` variable (identified as the Project Key at Conviso Platform) that can be defined in each of the pipelines.

 Below are the code snippets that can be at the ```azure-pipelines.yml``` file (or any other custom file):